Baltoli/accsynt/README.md

 ![](https://github.com/baltoli/accsynt/workflows/Unit%20Tests/badge.svg?branch=master)

-AccSynt is a library for automatically learning the behaviour of an accelerator by querying an interface for input / output examples.
-It is an experimental research project in a state of continuous development.
+AccSynt is a collection of tools and utilities for building program synthesizers in LLVM.

 ## Building